 We fitted different sets of covariates in this general framework to explore four different models:

-Family (F): Only sex, age and clinic included as fixed effects.
+The Family Model (F) included only sex, age and clinic as fixed effects.

-Structure Model (S): The geographical principal components (gPCs), together with sex, age and clinic are included as fixed effects.
+The Structure Model (S) included the geographical principal components (gPCs), together with sex, age and clinic as fixed effects.

-Environment Model (E): The socioeconomic and lifestyle covariates (SELS), together with sex, age and clinic are included in the vector of fixed effects.
+The Environment Model (E) included the socioeconomic and lifestyle covariates (SELS), together with sex, age and clinic in the vector of fixed effects.

-Structure and Environment Model (S+E): gPCs and SELS, together with sex, age and clinic are included in the vector of fixed effects.
+The Structure and Environment Model (S+E) included all gPCs and SELS, together with sex, age and clinic in the vector of fixed effects.

 For each model, we predicted by the BLUP (best linear unbiased prediction) method the total genetic (and environmental if appropriate) effect of each individual together with their residuals.
 We tested if the residuals were significantly different between the regions to show if the differences between regions were explained by the models or remained unexplained.
 We also estimated the variance explained by matrix G (σ2g) in all these models and the variance explained by covariates included was calculated as: